skodapetr/horizon/README.md

-# Horazin : towards interoperability
+# Horizon : towards interoperability
 Horizon project aims on improving the interoperability of existing data sources.